Adaptive Rollout Allocation for Online Reinforcement Learning with Verifiable Rewards: Analysis for Gradient Variance

 To have a rigorous analysis of the variance of $\tilde G$, we make the following assumption explicitly. \begin{assumption} \begin{enumerate}[leftmargin=5mm, label=(\roman*)] \item $\tilde R_1, \ldots, \tilde R_n$ are independent and identically distributed (i.i.d.) copies of $\tilde R$, and $\tilde Z_1, \ldots, \tilde Z_n$ are also i.i.d. copies of $\tilde Z$, \item $\{\tilde Z_j\}$ and $\{\tilde R_j\}$ are uncorrelated up to second-order: $\mathrm{Cov}(\tilde R_k, \tilde Z_j) = 0$ for any $(k, j)$ and $\mathrm{Cov}(\tilde R_k \tilde R_{k'}, \tilde Z_j \tilde Z_{j'}) = 0$ for any $(k, j, k', j')$ \end{enumerate} \end{assumption}

 Assumption~\ref{a2} is realistic in common settings: given the same prompt and fixed sampling procedure, different rollouts are independent samples from the same distribution $\pi_\theta$.
 Thus, it is reasonable to assume that $\{\tilde o_j\}$ are i.i.d., which induces Assumption~\ref{a2}(i).
 Assumption~\ref{a2}(ii) needs further justification because for the $j$-th rollout, the reward $\tilde R_j$ may be correlated with the average gradient $\tilde Z_j$.
-However, we have strong reasons to believe that it holds because $\tilde R$ is a Bernoulli distribution, and $\tilde Z_j$ has a doubly-averaging nature over the number of tokens (from the definition of $H(\tilde o_j)$) and over the number of dimensions in the gradient vector (from $\mathbbm{1}^\top H(\tilde o_j)$).
+However, we have strong reasons to believe that it holds because $\tilde R$ is a Bernoulli distribution, and $\tilde Z_j$ aggregates variations both over the number of tokens (from the definition of $H(\tilde o_j)$) and across the high-dimensional parameter space (from $\|H(\tilde o_j)\|_2$).
 Empirically, we include in Appendix~\ref{app:test} a statistical test to support our assumption.

 The next result establishes the variance for the Dr.~GRPO case.

 \begin{proposition}[Dr.~GRPO gradient variance] Consider a prompt with binary reward $R(\tilde o_j) \in \{1, -1\}$ with $\mathbb{P}(R(\tilde o_j)=1)=p$.
 If Assumption~\ref{a2} holds and the variance of the projected gradient $\tilde Z$ is $\sigma_Z^2$, the variance of the per-prompt projected Dr.~GRPO gradient estimator with $n$ rollouts is